cair/convolutional-tsetlin-machine-tutorial/README.md

 #### The Tsetlin Automata Team for Composing Clauses
 <p>
 A Convolutional Tsetlin Machine consists of several clauses, how many are decided by the user.
-For each clause, a team of Tsetlin Automata decides which literals are to be included in the clause.
-There are one Tsetlin Automaton per literal, deciding whether the literal should be excluded or included in the clause:
+For each clause, a team of Tsetlin Automata decides which literals are to be excluded from the clause and which are to be included.
+There are one Tsetlin Automaton per literal, deciding whether its literal should be excluded or included:
 <p>
 <p align="center">
   <img width="90%" src="https://github.com/olegranmo/blob/blob/master/Example_Configuration_1a.png">